My neonate

 I was also kept

-on a carefully formulated diet which had been proven to increase muscular
+on a carefully formulated diet that had been proven to increase muscular

 development, build strong bones, and promote overall physical health as well.